fredvries/Windows-Defender-Cleaner/README.md

 Though Protection History gets deleted after some time, the Windows Defender Security Log can become quite large, especially after an infection.
 Besides, the data stored in it may itself be used to see what sort of browsing history you have, which constitutes a breach of your privacy.

 [2] Windows Health Center or WHC log<BR>
 This log is used by Defender to report status and health information to the Windows operating system (e.g., whether real-time protection is enabled, if the product is up to date, or overall security health state).

+[3] Windows Defender Protection History log<BR>
+Windows Defender Protection History displays recent actions, such as blocked threats and completed scans.
+It retains events for two weeks, showing critical (red) or informational (yellow) items that can be filtered to manage quarantined files.
+Events are automatically removed after two weeks.
 This log can be safely removed.

 Instructions:<BR>
 - Create a txt.file on your desktop (Right-click on Desktop > New > Text Document)